XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Introduction

 Not even extensively audited bridges are immune to vulnerabilities~\cite{wormhole_2023}.
 In fact, several bridges have been exploited multiple times~\cite{THORChain_hack_2021, thorchain_rekt_2021_2, thorchain_hack_2021_3, poly_network_hack_1, poly_network_hack_2, poly_network_hack_3, multichain_hack_2023, anyswap_hack_2021, ronin_chain_attack_2024, ronin_hack_rekt}.
-An additional highlight from existing studies is that protocols take too long to react to an attack~\cite{poly_network_hack_2, ronin_hack_rekt, pnetwork_hack}, suggesting that teams may not be sufficiently prepared to address integrity breaches, possibly due to lack of prior awareness, observability, monitoring, or good \emph{SecOps} practices~\cite{augusto_sok_2024}.
-In the most recent attack, which targeted the Ronin bridge in August 2024, the team reported that the bridge was paused roughly 40 minutes after the first on-chain activity was spotted~\cite{ronin_chain_attack_2024}.
-Establishing effective incident response frameworks is crucial for swift and efficient identification and response to malicious activity, minimizing losses, and improving attacker identification.
+Moreover, protocols take too long to react to an attack~\cite{poly_network_hack_2, ronin_hack_rekt, pnetwork_hack}, suggesting that teams may not be sufficiently prepared to address integrity breaches, possibly due to \textbf{lack of prior awareness, observability, monitoring, or good \emph{SecOps} practices}~\cite{augusto_sok_2024}.
+In 2022, the Ronin Bridge was attacked, but the team discovered the attack only 6 days later (cf. Figure~\ref{fig: function_calls}).
+In the most recent attack, which also targeted the Ronin bridge in August 2024, the team reported that the bridge was paused only about 40 minutes after the first malicious on-chain activity was detected~\cite{ronin_chain_attack_2024}.
+Even if attacks cannot be reversed, it is possible to work on swift detection and protocol stoppage to avoid further exploitation (in Section~\ref{subsec: withdrawals_in_s} we show that there were 382 attacking transactions in the Nomad bridge attack).
+Developing effective incident response frameworks is crucial for efficient attack identification and response to malicious activity, with the great potential of minimizing losses.